kurecka/neuralstoc/README.md

 When using the checkpoint commands, both files are automatically loaded when you specify the main checkpoint file path using the `--rsm_path` argument.
 Make sure the observation normalization file is near the main file with the extra `_obs_normalization` suffix in the file name.

+If, after loading a checkpoint, the policy appears not to load correctly – the initial empirical evaluation printed by the tool shows that no trajectory reaches the target **AND** the verificatoin was not successful – add the flag `--load_scratch` to the command.
+This forces the program to rebuild the model skeleton from scratch and then copy the parameters from the checkpoint.

+Note: The empirical evaluation of policies may be random due to random initialization and the stochastic nature of the environment.
+Use the verification results instead for more accurate results.

 #### 2.1.
 Continue from First Successful Iteration